 It’s just about two weeks left to the first PSLE paper – English.
-Here’s some tips to help with your Situational Writing and Continuous Writing tasks for Paper 1.
+Here are some tips to help with your Situational Writing and Continuous Writing tasks for Paper 1.

 List Out and Number Your Points

 Before you start writing, take a minute or two to jot down each piece of key information from the pictures in point form.
 You should number each point as you write them out – there should always be six points that you can find.

 Refer to this list and tick off each point as you compose your answer.
 That will help to make sure that you don’t miss out on anything and get full marks for content!

 One error that students often make in Situational Writing is signing off incorrectly.
 This is something that is easy to overlook, so do be extra careful!

 For informal letters or emails, you should end with Best regards.
 Please make sure that you get the name of writer correct too.

 For formal letters, you should sign off with either Yours sincerely or Yours faithfully, depending on the identity of the recipient.

 Yours sincerely: Used when you are given the name of the recipient, e.g. Mr Tan, Mrs. Raj.

 Yours faithfully: Used when you do not know the name of the person you are writing to, e.g. The Manager of the Community Club, The Store Owner